darkpanda08/DHT11_LCD/README.md

 8. Connect Pin16 of LCD to ground rail of breadboard.

 9. Connect Pin15 of LCD to 10k Potentiometer middle pin.
 Connect other two pins of potentiometer to positive and ground rail.
-(For Backlight)
+(For Backlight) If you don't want to change the brightness directly connect it to positive rail.

 10. Connect Pin14 of LCD to Pin2 of Arduino.